-For maximum protection, the CDC recommends that everyone 6 months and older get annual vaccinations.
-For people over 65, getting the shot annually is crucial because their age and certain health conditions put them at greater risk for serious flu complications.
-Seniors should consider getting the higher dose flu shot designed to address the age-related decline of the immune system by triggering the body to produce more antibodies.
+For maximum protection, the CDC recommends that everyone six months and older get vaccinated annually.
+For people over 65, getting the shot every year is crucial.
+Advancing age often weakens the immune system and brings certain health conditions that put seniors at greater risk for serious complications from the flu like pneumonia.
+Seniors should consider getting the higher dose flu shot that is designed to address the age-related decline of the immune system by triggering the body to produce more antibodies.

 If you have questions about which vaccination is best for you and your family members, contact your doctor or pharmacist for guidance.